This is a guest blog post by Martin Boss, Founder of MultiMerch Systems.

 Starting a regular, run-of-the-mill online store is a piece of cake nowadays.
-Get a Shopify account and upload a few products, sell and dispatch them – and you’re done.
+Get a Shopify account, upload a few products, and sell and dispatch them – and you’re done.

 Two-sided marketplace platforms with vendors are different beasts.
-Not only you need more complex software to run a marketplace, but the operations are also more difficult as well when you’re dealing with two sides at once.
+Not only do you need more complex software to run a marketplace, but the operations are also more difficult as well when you’re dealing with two sides at once.

 Here are some of the marketplace operations you’ll have to master to start a successful online marketplace business.

 Setting up and maintaining your marketplace platform

 First and foremost, a regular e-commerce platform like Shopify won’t cut it if you want to run a marketplace.

 So, you will be looking for multi-vendor software (or two-sided marketplace solutions) to power your new marketplace.

 There are three main types of marketplace software: